codemeyer/ArgData/ROADMAP.md

 # ArgData Roadmap

-Future functionality includes (but is not limited to):
+Future functionality may include (but is not limited to):

-- Updating menu helmets and background images
+- Updating menu background images
 - Updating other game settings and preferences
+- Editing camera settings
+- Editing the year level text